MinterTeam/minter-go-node/docs/running-in-production.rst

 Monitoring Minter
 -----------------

-Each Minter instance has a standard `/status` RPC endpoint, which responds with 200 (OK) if everything is fine and 500 (or no response) - if something is wrong.
+Each Minter instance has a standard `/api/status` endpoint, which responds with 200 (OK) if everything is fine and 500 (or no response) - if something is wrong.